DominikAngerer/bearded-cyril/README.md

 Bearded Cyril?
 It was the best name I could figure out... no, just joking, it was the recommendation from github and I though: why not ;)

-## What is it?
+## What is this?
 Bearded Cyril will be a free to use template for let's say minimalistic photographers.
 But of course it could be used for many more.
-Maybe there will come a second repo with an wordpress template you can then use also like this template.
-If you have any ideas for more sections just open an issue ;)

-# Preview
+# Preview ([Live Preview])
-Have a look at the [LIVE PREVIEW HERE], or have a look at this beautiful screenshot:
+Have a look at the [Live Preview], or have a look at this beautiful screenshot:
 ![Beard Cyril Preview](http://adtime.at/projects/github/bearded-cyril/preview.jpg)

 # Getting started